 Willard Franklin Green made his grand entrance into this world prompt, as he was known to be, at 7 months.
 His mother, Mary Frances, gave birth to this 4lb baby boy at her mother’s house with her husband Willard Harrison by her side.
 A force even at 4lbs, he was unyielding all the days of his life.

-To send flowers in memory of Willard "Frank" Green, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Willard "Frank" Green, please visit our Heartfelt Sympathies Store.

 As a young boy Frank attended Fredonia Baptist Church.
 Fredonia is where he became a Royal Ambassador, and also where he accepted Christ as his Lord at the age of 9.
 Frank’s love of RA’s continued throughout high school and the rest of his life.

 He began working as a Tennessee Royal Ambassador Camp counselor in the late 60’s.
 During which time he became a student at Belmont University.
 Ever the entrepreneur, he and his roommate set up a side business selling cokes and snacks to fellow dormmates making a little on the side to help pay some of their expenses.

 After a few years at Belmont Frank returned home to Crossville and began work for Malone & Hyde, while continuing as a RA Camp counselor.
 During this time Frank’s mother Mary unexpectedly passed away.
 Meeting and falling in love with a young woman named May Dean Layne that spring in 1972, he quickly proposed, and they where married the following August.
 After that Frank moved to Sparta with Dean and they started their family.